 Depending on how your credit card issuer reports your account balances to the consumer credit bureaus, your current balance could affect your credit utilization ratio.

-Your credit utilization rate is simply how much of your available credit you’re using at any given time.
-We have a great guide on credit utilization and how it can affect your credit scores.
-But for the purpose of this article, suffice it to say that the lower your credit utilization rate, the better.
+Your credit utilization rate is simply how much of your available credit you’re using at any given time, which can affect your credit scores.
+Generally, the lower your credit utilization rate, the better.

 Credit bureaus calculate credit utilization rates off the balances that they receive from credit card issuers.
 Many issuers report their cardholders’ statement balances, but some may send current balances instead.

 If you’re worried about this, check with your credit card issuer to find out which balance it reports to the credit bureaus.
 If your issuer happens to report current balances instead of statement balances, ask which day of the month that it reports.

 If you’re ever worried about your credit utilization rate being too high, aim to pay down your current balance whenever possible.
 A good goal is a current balance below 30% of your total credit limit.

 When it comes to the question of whether you should pay your credit card statement balance or current balance each month, it really boils down to personal preference and financial goals.

 With either choice, you’ll avoid the interest charges that come with only making minimum payments on your credit card purchases.
 Plus, you’ll drive down your credit utilization ratio, which may help your credit health.
 Either way, remaining consistent with on-time payments is key — your payment history is a major factor in your credit scores.